TIME TO READ: 3m 15s

 Read about caring for your outdoor cushions here.

 If you want to leave your furniture outside all year round, we recommend you choose reticulated foam cushions that you can tip on their side to allow for the water to run out of the material.
-However, if you are positioning your piece undercover, Dacron wrapped foam cushions will be more suitable.
+However, if you are positioning your furniture undercover, Dacron wrapped foam cushions will be more suitable.
 They’ll provide a greater level of softness and still offer adequate drainage for those times it is exposed to wet weather.